 Table of Contents:

 How to Find an Escaped Pet Snake

-1) Thoroughly Checking the Vivarium
+1) Thoroughly Check the Vivarium

-But there’s a chance that a small pet snake is hiding in its vivarium.
-Remember, they’re brilliant at camouflage and can squeeze themselves into very tight spots.
+It’s easy to panic when you can’t see your snake in its enclosure.
+However, there’s a chance that a small pet snake is hiding in its vivarium.
+Snakes have good camouflage and can squeeze themselves into very tight spots.

 - Underneath and behind decorations.
 Check behind the water dish, and in and around any logs, branches, plants, stones or other decorations that your vivarium might house.

 If your snake has escaped from its vivarium, there’s a good chance that it has sought out a hiding spot in the immediate area.
 It’s likely that it won’t have left the room where its vivarium is located.